music-suite/music-suite/docs/src/User-Guide.md

 return (c::Note) == (c::Score Note)
 ```

-### Interval names
+> Hint: Use [`-XTypeApplications`](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/glasgow_exts.html#extension-TypeApplications) to restrict the type of an pitch.
+For example: `id @Pitch c`

-Interval names are overloaded in a manner similar to pitches, and are consequently referred to as *interval literals*.
-The corresponding class is called @[IsInterval].
+## Intervals

-Here and elsewhere in Music Suite, the convention is to follow standard theoretical
+TODO the interval type represents common/Western classical *intervals*.

-notation, so *minor* and *diminished* intervals are written in lower-case, while *major*
+As is common in music theory notation, *minor* and *diminished* intervals are written in lower-case, while *major*
 and *perfect* intervals are written in upper-case.
 Unfortunately, Haskell does not support
 overloaded upper-case values, so we have to adopt an underscore prefix: